confluentinc/ksqldb-recipes/docs/retail/loyalty-rewards/index.md

 ---
 seo:
-  title: Building Customer Loyalty Schemes
+  title: Build Customer Loyalty Schemes
   description: This recipe tracks customers' purchasing patterns, generating tailored rewards for a loyalty scheme.
 ---

-# Building Customer Loyalty Schemes
+# Build Customer Loyalty Schemes

 Customer loyalty schemes are everywhere in retail, even if it's just as simple as, "Get 10 stamps on this card and we'll give you a free